kshedden/Statsmodels-MixedLM/README.md

 Longitudinal data and random coefficients
 -----------------------------------------

-There are various ways to accommodate correlations in a regression framework.
+There are various ways to accommodate correlations within a regression framework.
 In mixed modeling, the parameters in the regression model are taken to vary from one cluster to the next.
 For example, if we have repeated measures of blood pressure and age over time within a